joelhelbling/shifty/README.md

 ### Relay Worker

-This is perhaps the most "normal" kind of worker in Stepladder.
+This is perhaps the most "normal" kind of worker in Shifty.
 It accepts a value and returns some transformation of that value:

 ```ruby